CyVerse-learning-materials/cyverse_quickstart_template/README.md

 ## Simple contribution instructions

-### Reporting an error via GitHub
+### Reporting an error or issue via GitHub

-- Click 'issues' at the top of this GitHub page to let us know about a simple mistake such as a typo or missing file.
+- Click the 'issues' tab at the top of this GitHub page to let us know about a simple mistake such as a typo or missing file.

  OR